tide-foundation/Tide-h4x2-2/README.md

 You should see a returned message of `{"message":"Ork created"}`.
 You ORK is now registered to the Tide Network, bypassing the HTTP tunnelling server and you should be able to access it using <your public url>.

 ## A Note About SSL
-For the purpose of these challenges, we attempt using SSL as less as possible.
+For the purpose of these challenges, we attempt using SSL as little as possible.
 We don't need SSL to secure anything.
 The Tide Protocol already does that.
 The only reason SSL is used here is because the native JavaScript cryptographic functions are only available under an SSL connection.
 If it weren't for that we'd be using HTTP to give you as much hacking advantage as possible.

 ## Troubleshooting
-Ask for any help in the Discord server!
-The community and our devs are there for you.
+Ask for any help in the [Discord server!](https://discord.com/channels/968760660659953714/1042098770885738526) The community and our devs are there for you.

 ## A Quick Note on the Throttling
 You may notice that regardless if you entered the right password or not, the ORKs will throttle you after few attempts.
 This is due to the fact that it is virtually IMPOSSIBLE (unless you break Eliptic Curve cryptography) for the ORKs to determine what password the user is trying and whether its correct or not (specifically, in this challenge).
 All the ORKs do is apply their partial PRISM value to a point.
 Therefore, since the ORKs have no idea what the password is and since the user is obfuscating their password point with a random number, it guarantees that the ORKs 'authenticate' the user without any knowledge of their password.
 Cool, right?